 The start of the Pingo Trail is through a kissing gate and the path is very obvious along here.

-As I came out of the first wood and faced a very open Pingo, this was the first time I wondered which way I should go.
-There was no sign, so I went to the right of the pond and quickly found a well-trodden track, so hoped I was going the right way.
+As I came out of the first wood and faced a very open Pingo, I wondered which way I should go until I saw a sign to my right.
+I skirted the pond and quickly found a well-trodden track which I followed.

 Eventually you reach a very quiet tarmac lane.
 Turn left to continue along this road, past a few cottages until it turns into a track straight ahead.
 Carry on along the track, passing more Pingos, and more open common land.

 I had a lovely treat watching this fox run in front of me, and then had the pleasure of seeing it again as I neared the end of the walk.
 It hadn’t gone far during the time it took me to walk the 7 or so miles but because the last stretch is parallel to where I was walking earlier, it had just walked across these two tracks!